Code-Institute-Submissions/neringabickmore-scribbles/README.md

 - To provide a platform for the users to share their personal views about the books they have read.
 - Encourage users to share their recommendations where they should buy the book they have reviewed, ideally independent online book shops.
 - Build a community of book readers.
-- Monetise the platform through donations to cover platform maintenance costs.
+- Monetise the platform through donations to cover platform maintenance costs (potentially in the future).

 ### User Stories ###